MichaelSchneeberger/rxbp/README.md

 - `pairwise` - pairing two consecutive elements emitted by the Flowable
 - `repeat_first` - repeat the first element by the Flowable forever (until disposed)
 - `scan` - Applies an accumulator function over a Flowable sequence and returns each intermediate result.
-- `share` - exposes a multicast flowable that allows multible subscriptions
 - `zip_with_index` - The same as `map`, except that the selector function takes index in addition to the value